raspberrypilearning/modern-art/en/step_3.md

 --- task ---

-Try your new function by calling it and then calling `stamp()`, you can call it more than once:
+Try your new function by calling it:

 --- code ---
 ---
 language: python
-filename: main.py
 line_numbers: true
-line_number_start: 14
+line_number_start: 12
-line_highlights: 22-26
+line_highlights: 17-19
 ---
 def randomplace():
     x = randint(-100, 100)
     y = randint(-100, 100)
     goto(x, y)

-shape("turtle")
 randomcolour()
 randomplace()
-stamp()
-randomcolour()
-randomplace()
-stamp()
+shape("turtle")

 --- /code ---
 --- /task ---

+Ooops, the cursor starts as an arrow and draws when it moves!

 --- task ---
+Set the turtle shape before you begin.

-Ooops, the turtle draws when it moves.
-Let’s put the pen up at the beginning and down at the end so that the turtle doesn’t draw while it’s moving:
+Put the pen up at the beginning and down at the end so that the turtle doesn’t draw while it’s moving.

 --- code ---
 ---
 language: python
-filename: main.py
 line_numbers: true
-line_number_start: 14
+line_number_start: 12
-line_highlights: 15, 19
+line_highlights: 13, 17, 19
 ---
 def randomplace():
     penup()